ztyyLV/web-twain-docs/info/schedule/Stable.md

 * Fixed the bug in the Barcode Reader add-on where barcode location fails for 200 DPI.
 * [HTML5 Edition] Fixed the bug where the event `OnImageAreaSelected` is triggered when the mouse enters or leaves the image editor.
 * [HTML5 Edition] Fixed the bug where the event `OnImageAreaSelected` is triggered multiple times when selecting the area in the image editor.
-* [HTML5 Edition] Fixed the bug where the initialization of the SDK fails if `Dynamsoft.DWT.Load()` is called more than once.
+* [HTML5 Edition] Fixed the bug where the initialization of the SDK fails if `Dynamsoft.WebTwainEnv.Load()` is called more than once.
 * [HTML5 Edition] Fixed the bug where the SDK sends unnecessary WebSocket requests when loading images.
 * Fixed the bug with the method `ChangeBitDepth()` where the processed image appears to be covered in a grey mask.
 * Fixed the bug with the method `ConvertToGrayScale()` where calling this method on a 1-bit image turns it black.